Comparing the motion of dark matter and standard model particles on cosmological scales: Methods

 We assume a perturbed Friedmann-Lema\^itre-Robertson-Walker universe, with a homogeneous and isotropic background plus perturbations, whose geometry is encoded in the metric:

 Here $a$ is the scale factor, $\eta$ denotes conformal time, and the two gravitational potentials $\Psi$ (time distortion) and $\Phi$ (spatial distortion) encode the perturbations of the geometry.
 In addition, the perturbations in the matter content can be encoded into two extra fields, namely the fluctuations in the galaxy density $\delta_{\rm g}=\delta\rho_{\rm g}/\rho_{\rm g}$ and the galaxy peculiar velocity $\bV_{\rm g}$.
 In the following we assume that the galaxy velocity is governed by the velocity of the dark matter halo $\bV_{\rm g}=\bV_{\rm dm}$ and we drop the subscript $\mathrm{dm}$.
-As shown in~\cite{Bonvin:2018ckp}, dark matter interactions generically modify Euler's equation through two effects: an additional force encoded in the parameter $\Gamma(\eta)$ and a friction term encoded in the parameter $\theta(\eta)$: